prashanth-annedla/system-health-monitor-app/README.md

 - **Component Health checks** - `_stub_health_check` returns random status.
 In real world applications, we can hit the actual endpoints and get the status.
 - **Dependency Nodes Health** - In parent is `unhealthy`, all direct children becomes degraded.
 In real world, it depends on application requirement.
 - **Storage** - In-memory dicts.
 Re-registering components overwrites the previous state as random statuses are being calculated.

+---

+## Features Intentionally Excluded

+- **persistence / database** - In-memory state is enough to test the application.
+Adding database would make this complex and not much useful for the excerise.
+- **Authentication / authorization** - Out of scope.
+For production application, we can use API keys.
+- **Component Health Checks** - Stub component health checks, Production application would call the actual application health check endpoints.

+---

+## Design Trade-offs

+- `asyncio.Queue` as event bus since it has not other external dependencies and easy to test locally.
+It's not durable since events are lost on restart and cannot be share in multi instance scenario.
+- In memory state dicts - Fast reads, no external dependencies.
+State is lost on restarts.
+- Stub health checks - good for local testing without real infrastructure.

+---

+## AI Tool Usage

+Github Copilot (Claude Haiku 4.5) was used for development

+- Scaffold FastAPI route handlers, Pydantic models, and async patterns.
+- Generating the `re-evaluate-dependents` BFS logic
+- Drafting terraform code.
+- Creating the tests
+- Generated partial content of README file.